epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-15-monitoring-script.markdown

 combined with answer from stackoverflow,
 I have rewritten this script for my own purpose.

-This script utilize statistic form /sys/class/net/ for dzen2 feed.
+This script utilize statistic form <code class="code-file">/sys/class/net/</code> for dzen2 feed.

 Original Source